 Pit the Cherries

-No question about it: this is the most tedious part of any cherry recipe or preservation method.
+No question about it: pitting the cherries is the most tedious part of any cherry recipe or preservation method.
 But there are ways to make the job easier.

 You could buy a cherry pitter.
 These are inexpensive gadgets that can also be used to pit olives.
 But save your money, because I'm going to tell you two different ways to make your own DIY cherry pitter.